 These and other state-specific defenses may be relevant to your case.
 A good drug offense attorney can help you explore your options and pursue the best strategy to achieve a favorable outcome.
 Since failure to properly defend yourself in a drug-related case can result in life-altering consequences – especially in felony cases – hiring an experienced attorney is important.

 A drug offense attorney can provide knowledgeable and aggressive defense for clients facing misdemeanor and felony drug charges.
 The best defense attorneys are always prepared to help you win.

 If you are facing drug-related charges, our attorneys at Murphy & Rudolf LLP are here to help you come up with a plan of action focused on results.
-To request a free consultation or to simply get in touch, call (508) 762-1397 or fill out an online contact form today.
+To request a free consultation or to simply get in touch, call (508) 570-3037 or fill out a contact form today.